Reviews You Can Rely On

 Difficult-to-use lace hooks

 The La Sportiva Nucleo High II GTX is our favorite boot for coming out of water crossings unscathed.
-The Gore-Tex Surround lining and nubuck leather upper kept our feet dry, and the boot itself dried quickly after splashing through streams.
+The Gore-Tex Surround lining and nubuck leather upper kept our feet dry, while the boot itself dried quickly after splashing through streams.
 The gusseted tongue also helped with water repellency.
 These are also one of the lighter pairs in this category, which definitely saved our feet after long miles.
-The Vibram sole has pleasantly grippy lugs, and the heel has some rock to it that makes it easier to brace and brake on downhills.
+The Vibram sole has pleasantly grippy lugs, and the heel has some rock to it, making it easier to brace and brake on downhills.

-This boot's stability was a little disappointing.
+We found the stability of this boot to be somewhat disappointing.
 Even though it has extra cushioning on both the inside and outside of the ankle, the upper still gives way under torsion.
-We also found the lace hooks curiously and frustratingly difficult to use.
-It means that the laces stay really secure, but we've never really experienced issues with lace hooks on other models, so we aren't sure why La Sportiva went with the hard-to-use redesign here.
-In any case, for those who will be stomping through puddles and making their way across streams, brooks, and shallow rivers, this model is our first choice.
+We also found the lace hooks were curiously and frustratingly challenging to use.
+It means the laces stay really secure, but we've never really experienced issues with lace hooks on other boots, so we aren't sure why La Sportiva went with the hard-to-use redesign here.
+Regardless, this model is our first pick for those stomping through puddles and making their way across streams, brooks, and shallow rivers.
+Another model you may like for water crossings is the stable Salomon Quest 4 Gore-Tex.

 Read more: La Sportiva Nucleo High II GTX review